 This hockey player also added to their question the following “I see a lot of hockey coaches using lateral slide boards because skating is more of a lateral movement than running is.
 Thoughts?”

 Let’s get into both parts to this question.

 I strongly believe all hockey players should be sprinting in the off-season.

 An important thing to understand is that too many athletes and coaches overuse this lateral motion trying to mimic the skating movement pattern.
 This is a big reason why so many hockey players have knee pain, too much repetitive motion.

-Think about it like this, a computer worker doesn’t get carpel tunnel syndrome or lots of inflammation in their wrists because typing is such high intensity task.
+Think about it like this, a computer worker doesn’t get carpal tunnel syndrome or lots of inflammation in their wrists because typing is such high-intensity task.
 They get it because of too much repetitive motion.